niyogv/SeleniumPythonDashboard/README.md

 # SeleniumPythonDashboard
-This script does sanity test of the page and make sure that the critical functionality is not broken and throws an assertion error if any bug found
+This script does sanity test of the page and make sure that the critical functionality is not broken and throws an assertion error if any page is broken

 # Sanity Test
 1.Kyc check